KodeckJames/Expo-Nativewind-Themes-Starter-Kit/README.md

 ### Customizing your Palette:

-- Open tailwind.config.js and modify the colors object.
-You can change the hex codes for primary, accent, destructive, etc., and the changes will reflect globally across your app immediately.
+- Open `tailwind.config.js` and modify the colors object.
+You can change the hex codes for `primary`, `accent`, `destructive`, etc., and the changes will reflect globally across your app immediately.

 ## Theme implementation logic